MartSorensen/Ethereum---Banking/README.md

-# Ethereum---Banking
+# Ethereum - Banking
-Simple banking smart contract - deployed on local Ethereum network, using Ganache
+Simple banking smart contract - deployed on local Ethereum network, using Truffle and Ganache